 B. No Improper Advantage.
 Supplier will not promise, offer, authorize, give or accept bribes or other means of obtaining undue or improper advantage, including promising, offering, authorizing, giving or accepting anything of value, either directly or indirectly through a third party, in order to obtain or retain business, direct business to any person, or otherwise gain an improper advantage.
 Supplier will implement and continuously and properly update, keep current and enforce appropriate procedures to ensure compliance with anti-corruption laws.

 C. Disclosure of Information.
-Supplier will: (i) transparently perform and accurately reflect on its business books and records all business dealings; and (ii) disclose all information regarding participant labor, health-and-safety, environmental practices, business activities, structure, financial situation and performance in accordance with applicable law.
+Supplier will: (i) transparently perform and accurately reflect on its business books and records all business dealings; and (ii) disclose in accordance with applicable law all information regarding participant labor, health-and-safety, environmental practices, business activities, structure, financial situation and performance.

 D. Intellectual Property.
 Supplier will respect intellectual property rights, transfer technology and know-how in a manner that protects intellectual property rights, and safeguard information belonging to us.